-One of the most desirable watches to those preferring a deliberately tough, manly exterior styling to their chronographs, the Audemars Piguet Royal Oak Offshore, has just been revealed as a yet another limited edition.
-The AP ROO Queens Road is dedicated to the first road in Hong Kong built by the British administration between years 1841 and 1843.
+One of the most desirable watches to those preferring a deliberately tough, manly exterior styling to their chronographs, the Royal Oak Offshore, has just been revealed as yet another limited edition.
+The AP ROO Queens Road is dedicated to the first road in Hong Kong built by the British administration between the years 1841 and 1843.

-Although the cause for celebration seems to be a little far-fetched, it is always a pleasure to see yet another member of the mighty family that Mr. Arnold Schwarzenegger loves so much.
+Although the cause for celebration is a little far-fetched, it is always a pleasure to see yet another member of the mighty family that Mr. Arnold Schwarzenegger loves so much.

-The new watch is delivered in a large titanium case measuring 42 millimeters in width and almost 15 millimeters in thickness.
+The new edition is delivered in a large titanium case measuring 42 millimeters in width and almost 15 millimeters in thickness.

 As usual, the AP ROO doesn’t take too much space on a person’s wrist, but the proportions of the body make it look really massive, even, if you are a skinny type, ridiculously so.
 If you plan to order it from an online retailer, make sure you first try it in a brick and mortar shop closest to your location.